Why Plug Power (PLUG) Dipped More Than Broader Market Today

-Heading into today, shares of the alternative energy company had lost 12.81% over the past month, lagging the Industrial Products sector's loss of 1.98% and the S&P 500's gain of 2.6% in that time.
+Heading into today, shares of the alternative energy company had lost 18.46% over the past month, lagging the Industrial Products sector's loss of 8.18% and the S&P 500's loss of 1.78% in that time.

-Analysts and investors alike will be keeping a close eye on the performance of Plug Power in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be -$0.23, reflecting a 78.5% increase from the same quarter last year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $260.18 million, up 17.11% from the year-ago period.
+The investment community will be paying close attention to the earnings performance of Plug Power in its upcoming release.
+On that day, Plug Power is projected to report earnings of -$0.23 per share, which would represent year-over-year growth of 78.5%.
+In the meantime, our current consensus estimate forecasts the revenue to be $260.18 million, indicating a 17.11% growth compared to the corresponding quarter of the prior year.

-Investors should also pay attention to any latest changes in analyst estimates for Plug Power.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors should also note any recent changes to analyst estimates for Plug Power.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 0.31% rise in the Zacks Consensus EPS estimate.
-Right now, Plug Power possesses a Zacks Rank of #3 (Hold).
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 2.85% decrease.
+Plug Power is holding a Zacks Rank of #3 (Hold) right now.

 The Zacks Industry Rank is ordered from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.